-This guide will take you through the Virginia National Parks and gives reasons for visiting each (and tips on how to do it!)
+This guide will take you through the Virginia National Parks and give reasons for visiting each (and tips on how to do it!)

 While Shenandoah National Park is the top sight that comes to mind when people think of Virginia parks, there are plenty more that don’t receive the recognition they deserve.